 Though Maine Coons are not naturally aggressive cats, they might show signs of aggression due to these 14 reasons.

 d) Maine Coon Yowling

-Whilst this isn’t a common Maine Coon sound, owners will unintentionally encourage such behaviour if they consistently respond to their cat, by providing them with food etc.
+Whilst this isn’t a common Maine Coon sound, owners will unintentionally encourage such behavior if they consistently respond to their cats, by providing them with food, etc.

-Thus, jumping to your cats tune every time they yowl at you, is likely to result in excessive yowling because they quickly learn this is the quickest way to get their owners attention.
+Thus, jumping to your cat’s tune every time they yowl at you, is likely to result in excessive yowling because they quickly learn this is the quickest way to get their owner’s attention.

 A great example of this is, if you automatically feed your Maine Coon cat when they make yowling sounds, they will instinctively always make this sound whenever they want food.
-Personally, I would find this somewhat irritating!

 Are Maine Coon Cats Loud?

 Therefore, if you prefer complete silence when you get home after work each day, please do not purchase a Maine Coon.

-I’m also a crazy cat lady though, so many might find it bizarre that I talk back to the cat, like he’s a human being!
+I’m also a crazy cat lady though, so many might find it bizarre that I talk back to the cat like he’s a human being!

 Are Maine Coons Vocal

-This incredibly intelligent cat breed loves to interact with their family, and have become very good at telling their owners what they want e.g. treats
+This incredibly intelligent cat breed loves to interact with its family and has become very good at telling its owners what they want e.g. treats

 Maine Coon Cat Talking Video

 You’re never alone when you have a Maine Coon cat, because they are always by your side, and love to chatter away with you.

-This is a common event in our home, since our Maine Coon loves to communicate with us.
+This is a common event in our home since our Maine Coon loves to communicate with us.
 It often feels like our beautiful cat is a human, reincarnated as a cat!

 Maine Coon Excessive Meowing

 There are a number of reasons that could be causing your Maine Coon cat to meow excessively.
-These include:

-If you notice your cat making excessive noises, first make sure that they are well fed, and watered.
+If you notice your cat making excessive noises, first make sure that they are well-fed, and watered.
 These are key physical requirements that should always be met.

 Owners should also keep in mind that this breed is very sociable, therefore they do not like spending large amounts of time on their own.

 Ultimately, owners should seek veterinary professional assistance if they are unable to determine the cause of the excessive meowing.

 For cat lovers that have owned various cat breeds before, you will likely have noticed that Maine Coons seem to chatter far more than other cat breeds.

-In fact, Maine Coon talking is one of this cat breeds key characteristics, so if you aren’t keen on owning a chatty cat, make sure to stay away from this very sociable, and chatty cat breed.
+In fact, Maine Coon talking is one of these cat breeds’ key characteristics, so if you aren’t keen on owning a chatty cat, make sure to stay away from this very sociable, and chatty cat breed.

-Finally, potential owners shouldn’t worry that a Maine Coon cat will talk too much, since this breed are more than happy to lay by your feet in silence for large chunks of the day.
+Finally, potential owners shouldn’t worry that a Maine Coon cat will talk too much since this breed are more than happy to lay by your feet in silence for large chunks of the day.